RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Our Approach

 where $\left [ \cdots \right ]_+$ denotes the hinge loss, $d(\cdot)$ means the Euclidean distance, and $\alpha$ is the predefined margin.
 The LiDAR branch is trained following the same procedure.
 This stage ensures that each branch acquires a robust intra-modal retrieval capability, providing a well-conditioned initialization for the subsequent discovery of cross-modal commonalities.

-\textbf{The Task-Specific Asymmetry Observation:} To determine an optimal alignment paradigm for the pre-trained features, we employ conditional entropy as a proxy for measuring their global information-sharing characteristics.
-We treat the polar BEV feature maps $\mathcal{F}^{\text{li}}$ and $\mathcal{F}^{\text{ra}}$, extracted by the convolutional backbones, as random variables $L$ and $R$, respectively.
-By discretizing the feature space into $B$ bins, we estimate the joint probability distribution $P(L, R)$ and $P(R, L)$ via normalized 2D histograms.
-The conditional entropy $H(L|R)$ and $H(R|L)$ is defined as:
+\textbf{The Task-Specific Asymmetry Observation:} To inform the choice of alignment paradigm, we adopt conditional entropy as a diagnostic heuristic for analyzing the information-sharing pattern of the features.
+We treat the LiDAR/radar feature maps $\mathcal{F}^{\text{li}}$ and $\mathcal{F}^{\text{ra}}$ as random variables $L$ and $R$.
+Discretizing each feature space into $B$ bins, we estimate the joint distribution $P(L, R)$ via a normalized 2D histogram, and define the two conditional entropies as:

-where $l \in \mathcal{X}_{\text{L}}$ and $r \in \mathcal{X}_{\text{R}}$ denote the specific realizations within their respective discretized feature spaces, $P(l, r)$ represents the joint probability of the features co-occurring in specific bins, while $P(r)$ and $P(l)$ are the marginal probability of radar and LiDAR features, respectively.